dinolupo/Effective-JavaEE/README.md

 2) Change all the String message types into JsonObject type in the `ChangesListener` class and `ToDoChangeTrackerTest.receiveNotifications()` method

 3) Run the test again to see the output

+### Refactoring the packages

+It is forbidden to use generic package names like `utils` or `infrastructure`.
+In our code we have put the `JsonEncoder` class in the boundary package, it is correct because only one class use it, but to organize better we could put the class in the `encoders` package.
+Also we could introduce a `validation` package to put all the CROSS CHECK related classes.